Spotlight on Open Access

 Fact 1: Elsevier Publishes Open Access

-In 2017, we became the 2nd largest open access publisher, publishing over 20,000 open access articles and making thousands more available through green open access.
+We are one of the leading open access publishers.
+We published over 34,000 open access articles in 2018, a 26% increase on 2017, and we are making thousands more available through green open access.

 Our open access options include: